amandasaurus/osm-lump-ways/README.md

 ### `upstreams`

-Each way segment (a 2 point LineString) with the upstream
+Each way segment (a 2 point `LineString`) with the upstream data.

+with `--upstream-tag-ends`, each segement get information about the end point(s) for that segment.

 ### `upstreams-points`